spoonfloor/baby-eats/docs/add-delete-recipes-ux.md

 ### 5. Servings row behavior

+Visibility:

+- [ ] Servings row is visible whenever servings data exists, or when the title is in edit mode.
+(Avoids empty UI; keeps servings discoverable during initial setup.)

 Entering edit mode:

 - [ ] If default is null → show only (default)[ ]